Have you noticed that your engine is not running as it should and the engine light is sometimes showing up?

 - Check the length of the plugs before installing your new plugs.

-If you have anything you want to add to the article or tell your own story about when you replaced your spark plugs, comment down below.
+If you have anything you want to add to the article or would like to tell your own story about when you replaced your spark plugs, comment below.
 If you have any other car questions, you can use our search function and probably find the answers you need from a real mechanic!